rh-ecosystem-edge/kernel-module-management/docs/enhancements/0002_day0-integration.md

 apiVersion: kmm.sigs.x-k8s.io/v1beta1
 kind: ModuleDay0
 spec:
-  osMapping:
-    literal: "Red Hat Enterprise Linux CoreOS 414.92.202312311229-0 (Plow)"
+  machineConfigName: 99-ybettan-external-image
   containerImage: quay.io/ybettan/rhcos:414.92.202312311229-0
   build:
     secrets:
       - name: build-secret
     dockerfileConfigMap:
       name: kmm-kmod-dockerfile
-  machineConfigName: 99-ybettan-external-image
 ```

-The build will trigger if all the following conditions are met
+The build will be triggered if all the following conditions are met
-  * `quay.io/ybettan/rhcos:414.92.202312311229-0` is different from `spec.osImageURL` in the `MachineConfig`;
+  * `quay.io/ybettan/rhcos:414.92.202312311229-0` is different from `spec.osImageURL` in the `MachineConfig`
   * `quay.io/ybettan/rhcos:414.92.202312311229-0` doesn't exist
-  * A `build` section exists in the `osMapping`
+  * A `build` section exists in the `ModuleDay0`

-Once built, KMM will modify the `mc.osImageURL` with the new image.
+Once built, KMM will modify the `spec.osImageURL` in the `MachineConfig` with the new image.

 The `ConfigMap` should be in the following format
 ```